treeverse/cloud-sample-repo-hooks/README.md

 ## Diving Into Hooks

-> **_NOTE:_** The hooks example below can be done by using the CLI or the UI, if you'd like to use the CLI, make sure to have [lakectl](https://docs.lakefs.io/reference/commands.html#configuring-credentials-and-api-endpoint) and [spark s3a](https://docs.lakefs.io/integrations/spark.html#access-lakefs-using-the-s3a-gateway) configured correctly.

 Let's start by trying our first hook, we'll try to upload a file to the `main` branch and commit it.

 Upload a file, make sure to replace `/path/to/some/file` to any arbitrary file you'd like, it can be an empty one for the example: